RomboDev/RomboDev/README.md

-Non-exponential 'random walk' subsurface scattering for skin. directional dipole for teeth. diffusion for eyes. multi-scale flakes for the silver glitters.
+Non-exponential 'random walk' SSS for skin. directional dipole for teeth. diffusion for eyes. multi-scale flakes for the silver glitters.